cms-tsg-fog/RateMon/README.md

 # RateMon

 Repository with various tools to monitor HLT and L1 rates.
-More details on the [twiki](https://twiki.cern.ch/twiki/bin/viewauth/CMS/RateMonitoringScriptWithReferenceComparison).
+More details on the [training repository](https://gitlab.cern.ch/cms-tsg-fog/training/-/tree/master/).

 ## GitHub & GitLab